-- 1. Council advise officers to monitor the two potential triggers that indicate the uncertainty caused by COVID-19 has passed: - 1.1 The State of Emergency declaration is lifted officially by the Western Australian Government - 1.2 The ABS Payroll jobs level for Mandurah returns and exceeds pre-COVID19 levels as at March 2020 for a consecutive 12 weeks.
+- 1. Advise officers to monitor the two potential triggers that indicate the uncertainty caused by COVID-19 has passed: - 1.1 The State of Emergency declaration is lifted officially by the Western Australian Government - 1.2 The ABS Payroll jobs level for Mandurah returns and exceeds pre-COVID19 levels as at March 2020 for a consecutive 12 weeks.
 Payroll jobs currently remain below that threshold - 2.
-Once either condition 1.1 or 1.2 have been satisfied, officers and EM's workshop a scope of works and budget for an independent Cost Benefit Analysis and consultation. - 3.
-On completion of the assessment, officers provide a report to the Committee of Council detailing the officer recommendation.
+Once either condition 1.1 or 1.2 has been satisfied, Officers and EM's will workshop a scope of works and budget for an independent Cost Benefit Analysis and consultation. - 3.
+On completion of the assessment, Officers will provide a report to the Committee of Council detailing the officer recommendation.